lekob/pub-sub-playground/README.md

 ### Viewing Results

-There are two ways to view the results:
+There are three ways to view the results:

 1. **HTTP Endpoint**: Get the current results by sending a `GET` request to the `results-service`.

     **Endpoint**: `http://localhost:8081/results`